Alcohol Detox Centers

 Alcohol Detox Is Not Alcohol Treatment

 Alcohol addiction is much more than a physical dependence and cannot be fully addressed by detox.
 In fact, detox is only the first step in alcohol addiction treatment and recovery.
 Physically ridding the body of alcohol is a very important first step, and addiction recovery cannot begin until the detox process is complete.
-However, a recovery process is the only way to ensure another alcohol detox is not necessary in the future.
+However, a recovery process is the only way to ensure another alcohol detox is not necessary for the future.

 While the physical relief of alcohol detox is necessary, the psychological aspect of alcohol addiction is responsible for the intense cravings that often lure addicts back to relapse.
 Psychological dependence results from the changes related to how the brain maintains balance with the constant presence of alcohol.
 While most of this can be reversed, it takes time to “retrain” the brain and reestablish balance, without the presence of alcohol.
 This retraining process is also necessary for individual habits, activities, coping skills, communication, and mental health management.
 All of these crucial elements of recovery take place within an effective addiction treatment program, which should immediately follow detox.